 Ohio Supreme Court

 There won't be many statewide votes this fall, with the exception of two Ohio Supreme Court seats.

 Republicans Judith French and Sharon Kennedy are both seeking re-election to another six-year term on the state's highest court.
 Currently, five of the court's seven judges are Republicans.

-French faces a Democratic challenger in Jennifer Bruner, a former Ohio Secretary of State and current judge on Ohio's 10th District Court of Appeals.
+French faces a Democratic challenger in Jennifer Brunner, a former Ohio Secretary of State and current judge on Ohio's 10th District Court of Appeals.

 Kennedy will face Democrat John P. O'Donnell, currently a judge on the Cuyahoga County Court of Common Pleas.